 DNA polymerase attaches the nucleotides in the new chain one by one.
 But it has a limitation.
 In order to add new nucleotides it needs an already existing 3′ OH end.
 So in bare template or without the presence of something with a 3′ terminal (primer actually), DNA polymerase can not start replication)

 A primer is a short strand of single stranded RNA which has both 5′ and 3′ end.
 An enzyme called primase synthesizes primers to get DNA replication started.

 - A primer is about 10-12 nucleotides long.

 - provides a 3′-OH group to which DNA polymerase can attach DNA nucleotides.

 - All DNA molecules initially have short RNA primers imbedded within them; these primers are later removed and replaced by DNA nucleotides.

 After DNA is unwound and a primer has been added, DNA polymerases elongate the growing chain by adding nucleotides one by one.

 (Note that after adding the first nucleotide to the primer’s 3′ end, the added nucleotide makes another 3′ end of itself open.
-So, no problem arises to add the second primer and this way the succession of polymerization continues.)
+So, no problem arises to add the second nucleotide and this way the succession of polymerization continues.)

 (Secondly, the primer has another end 5′.
 As the chain is growing along the 3′ end, the direction of replication is from 5′ to 3′)